stevej2608/dash-spa/README.md

 ![](docs/img/signin.png)

-**Dash/SPA** is a minimal template and component suite that allows you to build complex **[Dash](https://dash.plot.ly/introduction)** based multi-page applications with ease.
-The demo application includes several well known Dash demos that have been pasted into the SPA framework to show how easy it is to transition to SPA.
+**Dash/SPA** is a minimal template and component suite that allows you to build complex **[Dash]** based multi-page applications with ease.
+The demo application includes several well known Dash demos that have been pasted into the SPA framework to show how easy it is to transition to SPA. **Dash/SPA** can be installed from [pypi]

+    pip install dash-spa

 ### Demo

     pip install -r requirements.txt
     python usage.py

+or:

+    python waitress_server.py

 When you sign in to the demo app for the first time you will be asked to create an admin account.
 Enter any email address and password you fancy.
 To manage users, as